GILT: An LLM-Free, Tuning-Free Graph Foundational Model for In-Context Learning: Dataset Details

 \subsection{Pre-training Datasets}

-To learn a general-purpose in-context reasoner, GILT was pre-trained on a large and diverse corpus of 15 publicly available graph datasets.
-This corpus was curated to span multiple domains (social, citation, bioinformatics) and task levels (node, link, and graph) to ensure the model learns robust and generalizable patterns.
+To learn a general-purpose in-context reasoner, GILT was pre-trained on a large and diverse corpus of 22 publicly available graph datasets.
+This corpus was curated to span multiple domains (social, citation, transportation, web, and molecular) and task levels (node, link, and graph) to ensure the model learns robust and generalizable patterns.
 A summary of the key datasets included in the pre-training corpus is provided in Table \ref{tab:pretrain_datasets}.